mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 network with different names, you can deploy updates back and forth between them.

-## Integrate Mender with your device
+## Integrate Mender with your board

 If you want to build your own artifact for the Raspberry Pi 3 or BeagleBone Black, head over to the tutorial [Building a Mender Yocto Project image](../../artifacts/building-mender-yocto-image).

-Development devices like the Raspberry Pi 3 and BeagleBone Black are rarely used in production due to the cost of scaling and specific needs of custom applications.
+Development boards like the Raspberry Pi 3 and BeagleBone Black are rarely used in production due to the cost of scaling and specific needs of custom applications.

-Now that you have seen how Mender works with a reference device, you might be wondering what it would take to port it to your own platform.
-The first place to go is [Device integration](../../devices), where you will find out how to integrate the Mender client with your device software, and then look at [Creating Artifacts](../../artifacts) to see how to build images ready to be deployed over the network to your devices.
+Now that you have seen how Mender works with a reference board, you might be wondering what it would take to port it to your own platform.
+The first place to go is [Board integration](../../devices), where you will find out how to integrate the Mender client with your device software, and then look at [Creating Artifacts](../../artifacts) to see how to build images ready to be deployed over the network to your devices.